 Cleanup & disposal – Removing logs, branches, and chips adds to the overall cost.

 Because every tree and property is unique, prices can vary widely—but investing in professional removal ensures safety, protects your property, and gets the job done right.
+Call or Text Grubb Tree and Excavation at (434)-529-7307 for a personalized quote!
+You can also email us at: grubbtreeservice@gmail.com.

 The best time to prune trees in Charlottesville and Central Virginia is fall, when temperatures are mild and trees are entering dormancy.
 Fall pruning reduces stress, improves safety, and helps protect against pests and disease.